 Another tragic HP death came in 2014 when Dave Legeno, who played Fenrir Greyback in the last three Potter films, was found dead in Death Valley in 2014.
-He’d been hiking in the area, which is known for reaching temperatures of up to 120 degrees and passed away from heat-related issues.
-His portrayal of Greyback, a vicious werewolf with a love for attacking people and turning them into werewolves for sport, was appropriately chilling, and his stellar hair and makeup made the actor nearly unrecognizable in the role.
-Prior to his death, he’d also appeared in a variety of other notable films, among them Batman Begins, Elizabeth: The Golden Age, and Snow White and the Huntsman.
+He’d been hiking in the area, which is known for reaching temperatures of up to 120 degrees, and passed away from heat-related issues.
+His portrayal of Greyback, a werewolf with a penchant for attacking people and turning them into werewolves for sport, was appropriately chilling, and his stellar hair and makeup made the actor nearly unrecognizable in the role.
+Prior to his death, he’d also appeared in a variety of other notable films including Batman Begins, Elizabeth: The Golden Age, and Snow White and the Huntsman.

 Roger Lloyd Pack (Barty Crouch Senior)

 One of the most important subplots in Harry Potter and the Goblet of Fire is the relationship between Barty Crouch Senior, an employee of the Ministry of Magic, and his troubled son, Barty Crouch Junior, who many believe was driven to become a Death Eater by his very own father.
 The tension between them informs many of the book and film’s plot twists, which viewers have a front-row seat to when Harry’s name is mysteriously drawn from the Goblet of Fire and he’s entered into the Triwizard Tournament.
 Barty Crouch Senior was played by versatile English actor Roger Lloyd Pack in the fourth film, who passed away from pancreatic cancer in 2014.
 His son was played by David Tennant, who is best known for portraying the Doctor in Dr. Who and Kilgrave in Marvel’s Jessica Jones.